mpeder/iotcttnhack/README.md

 - Make sure you have selected the correct COM port in the IDE
 - Upload the code to the device
 - View the Serial Monitor to validate that the device connect and sends data
-### Valider Data From TTN Node --> TTN
+### Validate Data From TTN Node Device to TTN
-- On the TTN website go and view the data packages from the device
+- On the TTN website go and view the data packages from the device on the TTN Application
-- If you are really good a decoding a byte array you will probably need a Decoder to understand the data...
+- Unless you are really good a decoding a byte array you will probably need a Decoder to understand the data...
-- Same goes for IoT Central as it will expect a JSON payload
+- The same goes for IoT Central as it will expect a JSON payload not a byte array

 ## Create IoT Central Instance
-### TODO
+- Follow the guide here to deploy you IoT Central: https://docs.microsoft.com/en-us/azure/iot-central/quick-deploy-iot-central
+    - In step 1: Choose the 'Pay-As-You-Go' otherwise you will loose everything after 7 days and cost for this setup is minimal
+    - In step 3: Choose 'Custom application'
+- For general reference on the UI of IoT Central refer to: https://docs.microsoft.com/en-us/azure/iot-central/overview-iot-central-tour

 ### Create a Device Template
+- In the newly create IoT Central create a device template
+- Telemetry:
+    - Battery Voltage
+        Field: battery
+    - Light
+        Field: light
+    - Temperature
+        Field: temperature
+- State:
+    - Device state
+        - Field: event
+        - Values: button, setup, interval, motion

-## Create Azure Function
+## Create IoT Device Bridge with an Azure Function
-### TODO
+- Follow the guidance on https://github.com/Azure/iotc-device-bridge to deploy and configure the device bridge on an Azure Function

 ## Add TTN Decoder v.1 to the TTN Application
 - On the application in TTN add a decoder using the code below
+    - Application > Payload Formats > Decoder
 ```
 function Decoder(bytes, port) {
   var decoded = {};